Eli Manning's Total QBR has undergone a giant drop the last few weeks.

 Manning Throws Of 10+ Yards

-Manning went 4-for-11 for 52 yards and an intereception on throws longer than 10 yards down the field on Sunday.
+Manning went 4-for-11 for 52 yards and an interception on throws longer than 10 yards down the field in Sunday's loss at Cincinnati.

 That's continued a trend in which his numbers have sharply declined on throws of that nature.